Raku/doc/CONTRIBUTING.md

 See [EXAMPLES.md](writing-docs/EXAMPLES.md) for detailed information on the options available when writing code examples in the documentation.

+## Indexing content

+See [INDEXING.md](writing-docs/INDEXING.md) for detailed information on how indexing of terms and locations in the documentation works.

 ## Adding a new Language document